EIN-Only Business Credit Cards Without a Personal Guarantee or an SSN

 • Wells Fargo

-Some business credit card issuers and lenders will extend credit without a personal credit check or personal guarantee.
+A few business credit card issuers and some financing companies will extend credit without a personal credit check or personal guarantee.
 To qualify for an EIN-only credit card without a personal credit check, the business must typically demonstrate the ability to repay the debt out of revenues.
 Business bank account statements may be required to verify business revenues.

 If you still want to find an EIN-only card, there are three types of cards to consider: